syedwaseemjan/TasveerMeta/README.md

 RabbitMq task queue is used with celery for queueing tasks.
 Celery gives some other options like redis too.
 Please look at celery docs for that.

-Due to shortage of time
-No tests, No logging (Just print), No detailed exception handling

 ## Development Environment

 At the bare minimum you'll need the following for your development environment: